 For New Hampshire elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In New Hampshire, the Medically Needy Pathway, also called a Spend-Down Program, allows seniors who would otherwise be over the income limit to qualify for Medicaid if they have high medical expenses.
 In simple terms, one may still qualify for Medicaid services by “spending down” their “excess” income (their income over the Medicaid eligibility limit) on medical bills.
 This may include private health insurance, unpaid medical bills, and medical expenses that Medicaid does not cover.
 Once one has spent their income down to the income limit, Medicaid will kick in for the remainder of the “spend down” period.
-As of July 2018, the Medically Needy Income Limit (MNIL) is $591 / month for a single applicant and $675 / month for a married couple.
+As of January 2019, the Medically Needy Income Limit (MNIL) is $591 / month for a single applicant and $675 / month for a married couple.
+The asset limits for the Medically Needy Pathway are $2,500 for a single applicant and $4,000 for a married couple.

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.
 However, one can “spend down” assets by spending excess assets on non-countable ones, such as home modifications, like the addition of wheelchair ramps or stair lifts, prepaying funeral and burial expenses, and paying off debt.